 Education Activity Requirements Evidence Skills for Education and Employment (SEE) Requirements The Provider can claim a Progress Payment where: • a SEE Participant has participated in SEE for 6 months, or • the Participant achieves advancement in at least one level of a Core Skill in the Australian Core Skills Framework (ACSF) as part of participating in SEE.
 Record the Activity ID in the Progress Payment screen in the Department's IT Systems.
-Upload Documentary Evidence that shows the Participant has participated for at least 6 months or has achieved advancement in at least one level of an ACSF Core Skill, i.e. Learning, Reading, Writing, Oral Communication, Numeracy and/or Digital Skills. • This applies to advancement in levels 1 through to 5 in the ACSF and within Pre Levels A and B outlined in the framework's Pre Level 1 supplement. • Advancement to the next level in all indicators of an individual Core Skill must be demonstrated, noting that in some cases, the indicators may span more than one level. more than one level.
-The Documentary Evidence can be in the form of: a statement from the SEE provider including the dates the Participant was participating in SEE or that they are continuing in SEE; or a statement from the SEE Provider detailing the advancement(s) the Participant has achieved in terms of level(s), such as via email or in the "Additional comments" section of the SEE/AMEP Capability Guide; or a copy of the Customised Training Plan completed by the SEE Provider, indicating progress achieved.
+Upload Documentary Evidence that shows the Participant has participated for at least 6 months or has achieved advancement in at least one level of an ACSF Core Skill, i.e. Learning, Reading, Writing, Oral Communication, Numeracy and/or Digital Skills. • This applies to advancement in levels 1 through to 5 in the ACSF and within Pre Levels A and B outlined in the framework's Pre Level 1 supplement. • Advancement to the next level in all indicators of an individual Core Skill must be demonstrated, noting that in some cases, the indicators may span more than one level.
+The Documentary Evidence can be in the form of: an individual Core Skill must be demonstrated, noting that in some cases, the indicators may span more than one level. terms of level(s), such as via email or in the "Additional comments" section of the SEE/AMEP Capability Guide; or a copy of the Customised Training Plan completed by the SEE Provider, indicating progress achieved.